-To prepare for our annual review of our landscape, I sat down this week for some light reading 🙂 with my handy SAP Master Guide for Netweaver.
+To prepare for our annual review of our landscape, I sat down this week for some light reading with my handy SAP Master Guide for Netweaver.
 If you’re not already performing a landscape review, I encourage you to make this an annual process.
-Many times, a landscape review only occurs as part of a system implementation project and there is never enough time to consider the overall landscape and any changes that might make your landscape easier to manage.
+Many times, a landscape review only occurs as part of a system implementation project and there is never enough time to consider the overall landscape and any changes that might make it easier to manage.

-We have never really given a lot of thought to system IDs (Who knew the number of systems would grow so much when we were at SAP 3.1?) so I thought I would come up with something that made sense to use going forward, so as a system is implemented, it is easy for others to make the assignment.
+We have never really given a lot of thought to system IDs (who knew the number of systems would grow so much when we were at SAP 3.1?) so I thought I would come up with something that made sense to use going forward, so as a system is implemented, it is easy for others to make the assignment.
 I realize that not everyone is going to be able to change the SIDs they use, so this may only be for discussion purposes.
 Because our landscape includes what I will call a reference landscape that our consultants use for training and customer work, we have that ability.
 Here is what I came up with.
 If you have thoughts, I would certainly like to hear other opinions.

 The intelligent naming convention is as follows (System type + role + sequential number)